-At Lynchburg College, Marc Propst ’19 has learned how to build a diverse and inclusive community.
+At University of Lynchburg, Marc Propst ’19 has learned how to build a diverse and inclusive community.
 Now he is taking that skill to other campuses through the Virginia Association of Residence Halls.

 VAARH helps Virginia colleges and universities improve and sustain their residence life organizations and provide leadership development for students.
 Propst was recently elected as an ex-officio board member and the diversity and inclusion coordinator of VAARH.
 In this role, he will push forward diversity and inclusion initiatives to create a safe and welcoming environment for everyone on VAARH campuses.

 “We live in a diverse world.
 Everyone comes from a different dynamic that can put them at certain advantages or disadvantages,” Propst said.
 “I believe that everyone deserves to have a fair opportunity to compete in this world.”

 The VAARH board of directors met in February to discuss the organization’s core values and mission.
 The board members wanted to continue focusing on diversity and inclusion, but they were discussing whether these topics should be considered under the umbrella of community.
 “I insisted that this was a separate issue,” said Propst.

 His insistence resulted in the board unanimously electing Propst to coordinate diversity and inclusion programs.
 “I’m going try to bring the mission of diversity and inclusion to be in the forefront of the organizations on campus,” he said.

 Propst’s time at Lynchburg has coincided with an expansion of the College’s efforts to foster an environment where all community members feel welcome, included, and appreciated for their diverse characteristics.
 That’s one of the key points of Vision 2020, Lynchburg’s strategic plan.
 In the past two years, Lynchburg has created an Office of Equity and Inclusion and offered more opportunities for students, faculty, and staff to learn about diversity.